pauldotyu/moaw/workshops/pre03-aks/workshop.md

 </div>

-## Yo, YAML!
+## Creating your first YAML Deployment

 Earlier, we learned that Kubernetes uses YAML manifests to describe the state of your cluster.

 In the previous secion, we used `kubectl` to run a pod using both the imperative and declarative approaches.

 But, did you know that `kubectl` can also be used to generate YAML manifests for you?
 Let's take a look at how we can do that to generate a YAML file for our app.

 <div class="task" data-title="Task">

 > Open a new terminal and make sure you are at the root of the repo then run the following command to generate a YAML file for our app.
+Don't forget to replace `<resource-group>` with your resource group name.

 </div>